benjamin-chan/AS/docs/summarizePropensityScore.md

 indRxOP_bisphosp | Prescription drug indicator: Bisphosphonate
-indRxThiazide | Prescription drug indicator: Thiazide indRxAnticoagulant | Prescription drug indicator: Anticoagulant indIPAdmit12mPrior | Inpatient admission 12 months prior to exposure indERVisit12mPrior | ER visit 12 months prior to exposure countAVRheum12mPrior | Number of rheumatologist visits 12 months prior indRxBiologics | Prescription drug indicator: Biologics, 7-12 months prior
+indRxThiazide | Prescription drug indicator: Thiazide indRxAnticoagulant | Prescription drug indicator: Anticoagulant indRxAntibiotics | Prescription drug indicator: Antibiotics countIPAdmit12mPrior | Number of inpatient admission 12 months prior to exposure indERVisit12mPrior | ER visit 12 months prior to exposure countAVRheum12mPrior | Number of rheumatologist visits 12 months prior indRxBiologics | Prescription drug indicator: Biologics, 7+ months prior indOutpatientInfection | Outpatient infectiion

 Model output is probability of exposure to TNF, DMARD, and NSAID or no exposure.
 For our purposes, we focus only on the propensity for TNF exposure.